alexdredmon/arcode/README.md

 - Provide requirements and get recommended changes
 - Single button press confirmation + implementation
-- Supplies context from your repo/local files
+- Supplies context from your local files and select remote resources
 - Optional limiting of file context based on relevancy to features
 - Support for various providers/models via LiteLLM